emw1687/benson/03_mcnulty/README.md

 ### Flint: A Cautionary Tale

 #### Summary
 In April 2014, the City of Flint switched their water source from the Detroit water system to the Flint River.
-A year and a half later, the city switched the source was switched back, but by that time, residents had been exposed to dangerous levels of lead and other contaminants in their drinking water.
+A year and a half later, the City switched the source back, but by that time, residents had been exposed to dangerous levels of lead and other contaminants in their drinking water.

-As an environmental engineer by training and practice as well as a former AmeriCorps member and public servant, I was very interested in piecing together how this could have happened: my hypothesis is that Flint was at the center of a perfect storm of aging physical infrastructure, a mismanaged public water supply, and socio-economic characteristics.
+As an environmental engineer by training and practice as well as a former AmeriCorps member and public servant, I was very interested in piecing together how this could have happened: my hypothesis is that Flint was at the center of a perfect storm of aging physical infrastructure, mismanagement of the public water supply, and socio-economic characteristics.

 Because the Massachusetts Department of Environmental Protection has initiated an assistance program with public schools, drinking water quality data from schools across the state is available.
-With the Flint framework in mind, I built models to explore the relationship between physical infrastructure, public water supply management indicators, and socio-economic characteristics and drinking water quality in Massachusetts public schools.
+With the Flint framework in mind, I built models to explore the relationship between physical infrastructure, public water supply management indicators, socio-economic characteristics, and drinking water quality in Massachusetts public schools.

 Thankfully, in Massachusetts, physical infrastructure is most influential factor in predicting water quality.